HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ### JMeter agents

 - JMeter instance - [t2.xlarge]
-- We use a distributed AWS/JMeter agents setup consisting of one master and two slaves to execute the tests.
+- To execute the tests, a distributed AWS/JMeter agents setup consisting of one master and two slaves was used.

 ![](../../../../images/Header-3-AWS.png)